coffeebeats/godot-infra/README.md

     # See the action implementation for avaliable inputs.
 ```

-## **Development**

-### Setup

-The following instructions outline how to get the project set up for local development:

-TODO

-### Code submission

-When submitting code for review, ensure the following requirements are met:

-TODO

 ## **Contributing**

 All contributions are welcome!
 Feel free to file [bugs](https://github.com/coffeebeats/godot-infra/issues/new?assignees=&labels=bug&projects=&template=bug-report.md&title=) and [feature requests](https://github.com/coffeebeats/godot-infra/issues/new?assignees=&labels=enhancement&projects=&template=feature-request.md&title=) and/or open pull requests.